Evaluating Language Models' Evaluations of Games: Additional analysis details

 \subsection{Game-theoretic payoff estimates and additional analyses}

-Game-theoretic payoffs were computed following ~\citep{collins2025intuitivegamer}: that is, we mathematically compute the optimal payoffs where possible, and otherwise use the value on games where MCTS converged to $\{-1, 0, 1\}$.
+Game-theoretic payoffs were computed following ~\citep{collins2025people}: that is, we mathematically compute the optimal payoffs where possible, and otherwise use the value on games where MCTS converged to $\{-1, 0, 1\}$.
 This yields $78$ of the $121$ games.
+Specifically, for our MCTS-based estimates of the game outcomes, we have an MCTS agent play each game in our dataset $50$ times.
+We report an instance of a ``convergence'' if all $50$ trials of the MCTS agent led to the same outcome for Player 1.
+Each MCTS agent was run with $1000$ iterations.
+The average duration of each $50$-match trial was approximately $4.2$k seconds and utilized over $7$ million nodes.